Domestic Violence First Offense in Michigan

 - formerly married

 Common Questions in First Offense Domestic Violence in Michigan

 What if the victim doesn’t show up for court?

-If the complainant or victim does not show up, the prosecutor may ask for a material witness warrant for that person’s arrest.
+If the complainant or victim does not show up, the prosecutor may request a material witness warrant for that person’s arrest.
 Various prosecutors handle these situations differently.
-Although laws in Michigan allow the prosecutor to use the victim’s statements to the police to prove a case, a skilled defense attorney will know how to stop the prosecutor by utilizing federal and constitutional law, specifically, the Confrontation Clause of the United States Constitution.
+However, laws in Michigan allow the prosecutor to use the victim’s statements to the police to prove a case; a skilled defense attorney will know how to stop the prosecutor by utilizing federal and constitutional law, specifically, the Confrontation Clause of the United States Constitution.
 A lawyer may get the charges dismissed if a victim does not show up for trial.

 How much time will I get for domestic violence first offense?